hayai-cli/.github/profile/README.md

 # hayai
-hayai is a cli demo
+hayai is a template repository for quick pull development